Tarun-Kamboj/Todo_web_app_django/README.md

-# Will, Your Personal Todo Assistant
+# Will, Your Todo Assistant

 Simply your Todos.
 A web application to help you make sense of all of your opportunities.
 Your new organized life awaits.<br><br>
 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)